Namsos Municipality: Churches

-The Church of Norway has seven parishes (sokn) within the municipality of Namsos.
+The Church of Norway has seven parishes (sokn) within Namsos Municipality.
 It is part of the Namdal prosti (deanery) in the Diocese of Nidaros.

 History

-The location by the river and the large forests nearby made the town ideal for sawmills.
-There were eleven mills in their heyday, but only one remains: Moelven Van Severen.
+The location by the river and the large forests nearby made the location of the present day town of Namsos ideal for the construction of sawmills.
+There were eleven mills in the town during their heyday, but only one remains: Moelven Van Severen.
 In addition, the Norwegian Sawmill Museum is located at Spillum just south of the town.
 The museum is located at the now closed and restored Spillum Dampsag & Hovleri sawmill from 1884.
-The town has a swimming pool, Oasen, built inside a mountain.

 In 1865, the town of Namsos also became a parish in the Church of Norway.
-It had been decided to build a church in the city in March 1859; the construction was finished in November.
+It had been decided to build Namsos Church in the growing town in March 1859; the construction was finished in November.
 In May 1865, the parish was created, with the sub-parishes of Sævik and Vemundvik, formerly within Overhalla parish, was incorporated into Namsos' parish limits.

 Consisting mostly of wooden houses, the town of Namsos has been burned down to the ground on three occasions during its relatively short history.
 The first fire was in 1872, caused by two boys playing with matches.
 The second fire was in 1897, from an unknown cause.
 The third time was during World War II when the town was bombed by German airplanes on 20 April 1940.

 Municipal history

-On 1 January 1838, the parish of Vemundvik was established as a municipality (see formannskapsdistrikt law).
-In 1846, the village of Namsos in Vemundvik was established as a ladested.
-Namsos was located at the mouth of the Namsen river in the Sævik area of Vemundvik.
-The new ladested (town) was established as its own municipality, with 591 inhabitants.
-This left Vemundvik with 908 residents.
+On 1 January 1838, the parish of Vemundvik was established as Vemundvik Municipality (see formannskapsdistrikt law).
+In 1846, the village of Namsos, located within Vemundvik Municipality, was established as a ladested.
+Namsos was located at the mouth of the Namsen river in the Sævik area of Vemundvik Municipality.
+The new ladested (town) was established as its own independent, self-governing municipality, with 591 inhabitants.
+This left Vemundvik Municipality with 908 residents.

-Areas of Vemundvik lying adjacent to the town of Namsos were later incorporated within the city limits on numerous occasions.
+Over time, the small town of Namsos grew larger.
+Areas of Vemundvik Municipality lying adjacent to the town of Namsos were later incorporated within the city limits on numerous occasions.
 On 1 January 1882, an area with 109 inhabitants was moved to the town; on 1 July 1921 an area with 927 inhabitants; and on 1 July 1957, another area with a population of 6.